 The prion gene is highly conserved—it doesn’t change much as it passes from generation from generation.
 Of the 100+ mad cow deaths in the UK, all the victims except one had identical copies of the prion gene rather than one of the mutant strain, GTG.
 And follow-up work revealed the mutant strain pops up in populations all over the world.
 The researchers conclude that having two different copies of the prion gene—ATG and the mutant GTG—gives the bearer some protection against prion diseases spread through munching on infected brains.

-One group of scientist argued that our ancestors needed that protection because of their cannibalistic ways, Slate reports:
+One group of scientists argued that our ancestors needed that protection because of their cannibalistic ways, Slate reports:

 How did GTG spread so far?
 Perhaps through genetic drift, a random diffusion process.
 Or perhaps—as a few scientists argued in a controversial paper from 2003—cannibalism was so popular in our past that all human ethnic groups had to stockpile alternative versions of the prion gene or else they’d get wiped out.